-When McMurphy fails to back Charles Cheswick up as he challenges one of the ward’s many rules, Cheswick looses hope and commits suicide.
+When McMurphy fails to back Charles Cheswick up as he challenges one of the ward’s many rules, Cheswick loses hope and commits suicide.
 McMurphy realizes that he can’t let the men down again.
-When Nurse Ratched announces that the men will be punished for their rebellion, he smashes his hand through the window of the nurses’ station.
-After a fight with the orderlies a short while later, McMurphy ends up in the Disturbed ward and undergoes electroshock therapy, but he refuses to give in and beg for mercy.
+When Nurse Ratched announces that the men will be punished for their rebellion, he smashes his hand through the window of the Nurses’ Station.
+After a fight with the orderlies a short while later, McMurphy ends up in the Disturbed Ward and undergoes electroshock therapy, but he refuses to give in and beg for mercy.

 Destruction or Death Wish Stage